Songs, Poems and Prose about the Vale of Leven

 The Old Vale and its Memories is a book that is well known locally.
 It was published away back in 1927.
 Two years later The Epilogue to the Old Vale and its Memories was published.

-We have recently converted these as free downloads to PDF, Epub format for your Kindle and the Mobi Version for PDAs and Smartphones.
-If you use these devices you should know which format you require.
+Once again we have converted these as free downloads to PDF, Epub format for your Kindle and the Mobi Version for PDAs and Smartphones.

 Hugh Caldwell's Poetry (Includes download of the text of his book)